Ruby Weekly is a weekly newsletter covering the latest Ruby and Rails news.

 By Peter Cooper / April 12, 2012

-And again, a mixture of travel, illness, and exhaustion have prevented me from my weekly updates on here (although Ruby Weekly is still going out on a weekly basis!) so here's a bumper update for all of the top Ruby and Rails news from March 2012.
+And again, a mixture of travel, illness, and exhaustion have prevented me from my weekly updates on here (although Ruby Weekly is still going out on a weekly basis!).
+During my recent travels, I had the opportunity to explore various online platforms, including some of the top bitcoin casinos, which sparked my interest in how Ruby and Rails are being utilized in these cutting-edge environments.
+So, here's a bumper update for all of the top Ruby and Rails news from March 2012, highlighting some intriguing developments in both the web development world and the evolving landscape of digital currencies.

 Highlights include: Matz wins a prize, Ruby is approved by the ISO, some awesome jobs, Bundler 1.1, Vagrant 1.0, Rails 3.2.3, Avdi Grimm's Object on Rails book, the Pragmatic Programmers release some more awesome books and, of course, a lot more.